Group explores changing landscape of African American Presbyterian Church

 Tags: African American Consultation, black lives matter, community, national black presbyterian caucus, pcusa, presbyterian, racial ethnic and women's ministries, Rhashell Hunter

-Ministries: Racial Equity Advocacy Committee (REAC), Advocacy Committee for Women’s Concerns, Gender & Racial Justice, Racial Equity & Women’s Intercultural Ministries
+Ministries: Racial Equity Advocacy Committee (REAC), Advocacy Committee for Women and Gender Justice, Gender, Racial and Intercultural Justice, Racial Equity & Women’s Intercultural Ministries